dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 Here's some possible solutions:

 1. Temporarily configure one of the email addresses in the list (either as a full mailbox or as an alias/forward to an existing mailbox).
 If the domain doesn't have any email service associated and you manage the DNS with us, you can use our [email forwarding](/articles/email-forwarding/) service to quickly create an email for `admin@example.com` and forward it to a personal or private email.

-1. If the list contains an email address associated with a whois privacy service, temporarily [disable the whois privacy](#whois-privacy) to use the email address from the WHOIS.

 1. If you want to use a different email address either from the same domain or a different one, check the [email requirements](#requirements) and update the WHOIS information of the domain to include the email address in at least one of the WHOIS contact (e.g. registrant/owner, technical contact or admin contact).

+    If the list contains an email address associated with a whois privacy service, temporarily [disable the whois privacy](#whois-privacy) to use the email address from the WHOIS.

     <note>
-    Some registries, such as the .IO, do not disclose registrant email therefore it's not possible to select the registrant email for a certificate purchased for one of these TLDs.
+    Some registries (such as the .IO, .UK, .BR) do not disclose registrant email therefore it's not possible to select the registrant email for a certificate purchased for one of these TLDs.
+In this case, you will have to use one of the other solutions above.
     </note>